PARTHDAVE-TEACH/Text-Analytics-and-Sentiment-Analysis-/README.md

 💎 2 people had research background and had published research paper 💼 More than 5 students had background in data related job (Visualization, Analyst)

+🤥 Almost everyone pledged not to use chat gpt